OBS Game Capture Black Screen: How to Fix

 - OBS not running as administrator

-- graphics card conflict (especially on laptops)
+- GPU conflict (especially on laptops)

 - wrong recording source selected